Your asylum interview will take place soon after your screening.

 You may be asked questions about difficult topics but it’s important that you explain what has happened to you and your family.

 You must tell the caseworker everything you want them to consider or it can count against you.

 Bring all the evidence you have of your persecution.
 You may be asked to send further evidence to your caseworker after the interview, if they think it might help your application.

 You should also bring your birth certificate, passport and medical records if you have them.

 Your caseworker will make notes in a document called an ‘interview record’.
 You’ll get a copy of this at the end of the interview.

 You can bring a legal representative to this interview, for example a lawyer or solicitor.
 Find out if you can get help paying for legal advice about asylum.

-Your interview will take place even if your legal representative isn’t there.
-You can’t ask for more time to get a legal representative.
+Your interview will take place even if your legal representative is not there.
+You cannot ask for more time to get a legal representative.

-You can ask for this interview to be tape recorded if you don’t have legal representation.
+You can ask for this interview to be tape recorded if you do not have legal representation.
 Ask your caseworker at least one day before.